Document Owners: C Lewis and J Bryan

 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 The Company will accept and take seriously concerns communicated anonymously.

 However, retention of anonymity does render investigations and validation more difficult and can make the process less effective.
 Individuals are therefore encouraged to put their names to allegations.

 Any claims or allegations made which are found to be malicious or vexatious will result in disciplinary action being taken against the individual.

 Our zero-tolerance approach to modern slavery must be communicated to all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.

 Following its initial adoption, this Anti-Slavery and Human Trafficking Policy will be reviewed by the Company’s Senior Directors and the cross functional team nominated by the business on a regular basis (at least annually) and may be amended from time to time.

-Our clients work at the cutting edge of energy, forging a path for the rest of the world to follow.
-We’ve become a global leader in innovative energy recruitment solutions by meeting their demanding and ever evolving needs.
+Our clients work at the cutting edge of renewable energy, forging a path for the rest of the world to follow.
+We’ve become a global leader in innovative renewable energy recruitment solutions by meeting their demanding and ever evolving needs.
 And they continue to look to us as together we drive continued success.